ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 ![PaaS Prometheus Interactions](../../images/paas-prometheus.png)
 Figure 3: Interaction between PaaS tenants and Prometheus hosted on PaaS and AWS and service discovery

-- Figure 3 depicts how PaaS tenants interacts with the Prometheus suite.
 - Tenants deploy [Prometheus exporters](#exporter) on PaaS to export container-level, app and service metrics on PaaS with */metrics* endpoints to be scraped.
 - Tenants create a service using the gds-prometheus service broker and bind apps to the service.
 - If the tenants wish to restrict the web requests with IP safelist, they can deploy the [ip-safelist route service](#safelist) and bind application routes to the service.
 This step is optional.